Minecraft server: Post-Bukkit

+Entertainment Software Association controversy

+On June 29th, 2026, the Entertainment Software Association, more widely known as the ESA, were debating the Protect Our Games Act, a Californian law in progress to prevent game manufacturers from shutting down video games without a way to keep playing them, similar to the Stop Killing Games movement in Europe.
+During this debate which would decide whether the law would get passed or denied, the ESA Vice President of State Government Affairs, Jennifer Gibbons, argued that private servers in games such as Minecraft, Call Of Duty, and more were illegal black markets for piracy.
+Following the debate, the bill was denied by one vote, with 3 committee members voting for the act to be passed, 4 against it, and 4 abstaining from the vote.

+This caused a stir in the gaming community, with many players arguing that private servers are not illegal piracy, and that this was misinformation fed to people who were not familiar with the concept.
+Some players even argued that this was misinformation because the EULA for Minecraft clearly stated private servers were allowed and encouraged.
+The ESA eventually sent out a response to multiple news outlets on this topic stating that the representative tried the best she could to answer a complicated multi-part question, and that the words community server and private servers were being used interchangeably.

 Management

 Managing a Minecraft server can be a full-time job for many server owners.

 Several large servers employ a staff of developers, managers, and artists.
 Running a large server can be expensive for its operators, particularly those that have more than a thousand players.
 Expenses may include salaries, hardware, bandwidth, and DDoS protection.
 Dunbar stated that MCGamer, which has had over 50,000 daily players, has expenses that can be "well into the five-figure marks" per month.
 As of 2015, expenses of Hypixel, the largest server, are nearly $100,000 per month.
 Many servers sell in-game ranks, cosmetics and passes to certain minigames or gamemodes to cover expenses.

 Technical aspects

-For the Java edition, Mojang release an official JAR file for server operators to run their servers with each game update.
-Third party server jars also exist; typically utilizing resources more efficiently than the official server software and allowing the use of plugins.
+For the Java Edition, Mojang release an official JAR file for server operators to run their servers with each game update.
+Third party server JARs also exist; typically utilizing resources more efficiently than the official server software and allowing the use of plugins.
 However, Minecraft servers have traditionally been restricted to running most operations on a single core (main thread) with a limited amount of other operations being able to be run asynchronously, making them inefficient for large player counts.

 Minecraft: Java Edition uses the default port 25565 to listen to and accept new connections.